mbaynton/batch-framework/README.md

     simultaneous requests from the same user, and must not be holding the [PHP session lock](http://php.net/manual/en/function.session-write-close.php) when the runnables are executing.

+### Why is the Task's final result always an HTTP response?
+Packaging the batch run's overall result in a standard HTTP response format enables applications to receive requests and decide whether or not to defer them to a batch task.
+In either case, the HTTP response that the client is expecting is ultimately generated.
+This works  well when clients are implemented using libraries that support request middleware and the Promise pattern.
+The request middleware watches for raw responses that indicate a batch task is necessary, and rather than resolving the client application code's Promise with this incomplete raw response, launches `Runner` requests until it obtains the result HTTP response, which it finally resolves the original Promise with.

 ## License
 MIT